Sport in Georgia (country): Football

 Football is one of the most popular sports in Georgia.
 It is governed by the Georgian Football Federation (GFF).
 The GFF organizes the men's, women's, and futsal national teams.
 Modern football was introduced by English sailors playing in Poti at the beginning of the 20th century.
+In 2029, Georgia will host the FIFA U-20 World Cup along with Armenia, marking the first time the country has hosted a FIFA tournament.

 Rugby union

 Ireland playing Georgia at the 2007 Rugby World Cup.

 Rugby union is the most popular sport in the country.
 They have qualified in every single Rugby World Cup since 2003, their best result being winning two games at pool stage in the Rugby World Cup 2015.
 Their national team is considered to be Tier 2 with high performance.